embrace-io/embrace-docs/content/unity/integration/linking-embrace.md

 1. Enter this url: `https://github.com/embrace-io/embrace-unity-upm.git`
 1. The Embrace SDK will now be imported into the packages folder of your project

-# Manually importing the Embrace SDK
+# Manually Importing the Embrace SDK

-For projects using older versions of the Unity Editor, or projects that prefer to contorl the location of their depencies, we also distribute our SDK as a unitypackage that you can download:
+For projects using older versions of the Unity Editor, or projects that prefer to control the location of their dependencies, we also distribute our SDK as a Unity Package that you can download.

 [Download Embrace For Unity](https://s3.amazonaws.com/embrace-downloads-prod/EmbraceSDK_{{< sdk platform="unity">}}.unitypackage.zip)

-Once downloaded, unzip the archive and drag the unitypackage into your assets folder in the editor:
+Once downloaded, unzip the archive and drag the Unity Package into your assets folder in the editor.

-{{< image src="/docs/images/unity-import-embrace.png" alt="Image showing the import dialogue box for the Embrace SDK" caption="After dragging Embrace into your project, import all the required files." width="175" height="283" >}}
+{{< image src="/docs/images/unity-import-embrace.png" alt="Image showing the import dialog box for the Embrace SDK" caption="After dragging Embrace into your project, import all the required files." width="175" height="283" >}}

 ---